Timeo21/ArrowUpgrade/README.md

 - Stick
    - Default material, do nothing
 - Blaze Rod
-   - Ignite the arrow and make the hit entity burn until extinguishe
+   - Ignite the arrow and make the hit entity burn until extinguished
 ### Point
 - Flint
    - Default material, do nothing